 After surviving a violent storm 90nm northwest of Cape Leeuwin, WA I have decided to end my solo around Australia voyage after sailing 5,340nm (almost 9,000km).

-Zeavard will now be put up for sale at the Port Bouvard Marina, 100km south of Perth, WA.
+Zeavard will now be put up for sale at the Port Bouvard Marina, 100km south of Perth, WA (Update: now sold).
 This sale will help fund my new project being the S-22 high performance folding catamaran which I will make available as a kit version with complete boat on trailer at a later date.

 Zeavard’s “Fairdinkum” sea trial of 5,340 nautical miles (nearly 9,000 kilometres), sailed over fifty days, on my attempt to sail solo around Australia.